Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

 Our search engine support will require the introduction of denormalized EducationOrganizationId arrays on the Document table (omitted above, shown below).
 This information will be similar to that provided by StudentSchoolAssociationAuthorization, with one column per authorization pathway.
 In this case, the column would be StudentSchoolAuthorizationEdOrgIds, a JSONB column containing a simple array of EducationOrganizationIds for a Student, derived from StudentSchoolAssociation and constructed from StudentSchoolAssociationAuthorization.
 This denormalized array is what will be used for authorization filtering on search engine queries.

+When a new StudentId-securable document is inserted, the backend will need to lookup the StudentId on the StudentSchoolAssociationAuthorization table and apply the StudentSchoolAuthorizationEdOrgIds to the document.

 Additionally, we will need a non-partitioned table StudentIdSecurableDocument that will act as an index into the Document table for all StudentId-securable documents.
-This will provide efficient access to StudentId-securable Documents for synchronization of StudentSchoolAuthorizationEdOrgIds.
+This will provide efficient access to StudentId-securable Documents for synchronization when StudentSchoolAuthorizationEdOrgIds change.
+When a new StudentId-securable Document is inserted, the backend will add this record.
+The FK will be cascade deleted when a StudentId-securable document is deleted.

 ```mermaid
 erDiagram